A Young Supernova Selection Pipeline For The LSST Era: YSN Selection Criteria Development

-In order to choose the most suitable values for the age and brightening rate criteria, as well as to evaluate our proposed YSN selection criteria, we produced YSN samples by applying our criteria to the ZTF live transient alerts.
+In order to choose the most suitable values for the age and brightening rate criteria, as well as to evaluate our proposed YSN selection criteria, we produced YSN candidate samples by applying our criteria to the ZTF archived transient alerts\footnote{ZTF Alert Archive \url{https://ztf.uw.edu/alerts/public/} (accessed on 13/05/2025).}.
+We began by applying the magnitude, galactic latitude, and number of positive difference detection constraints to the alerts (the first three criteria in Table \ref{tab:ztf_selection_criteria}).

+As the alerts do not contain enhancements by the brokers, to apply our Sherlock classification criteria, we queried Lasair for the Sherlock classifications of the objects that passed our initial filtering.
+This was achieved by using the table query method within Lasair's \texttt{Python} API, which allows you to perform an SQL query on the Lasair database.
+Objects with Sherlock classifications of VS, AGN, CV, or BS were removed from the sample.

-To apply the age and brightening rate criteria, we obtained the light curves of the objects that resulted from our Lasair filters.
-This was achieved by using the light curve query method within Lasair's \texttt{Python} API, which allows you to download the full light curve (detections and non-detections) of an object using its ZTF candidate ID.
+Next we applied the age and brightening rate criteria by obtaining the light curves of the objects that remained in our sample.
+We made use of the light curve query method within Lasair's \texttt{Python} API, which allows you to download the full light curve (detections and non-detections) of an object using its ZTF candidate ID.
 We then calculated the ``age'' of the object and applied the age constraint to it, producing an ``age'' restricted sample.
-For this sample of objects, the brightening rate was then calculated and the brightening rate criterion was applied to produce a YSN sample.
+For this sample of objects, the brightening rate was then calculated and the brightening rate criterion was applied to produce a YSN candidate sample.